 Nowadays, more and more people are using funeral memorials to celebrate life.
 These celebration of life funeral services are modern, light-hearted and personal experiences that represent our loved one who has passed away and gives us a chance to reflect on the life they have lived.

 Traditionally, the success of a memorial relied on how simple and organised the funeral service is.
-For family members, every detail matters — from the music being played throughout the service, to the right flowers being used and displayed, and the powerful eulogy shared by family and friends.
+For family members, every detail matters — from the music being played throughout the service to the right flowers being used and displayed, and the powerful eulogy shared by family and friends.

 What we’ve found today is that many families are opting for a more personalised and customised approach to funeral memorials, so they become more than just a service, but a celebration of life that they can look back to.

 All you need is to set up a special table where family members and close friends can put in little objects and mementos that remind them of your loved one who has passed on.
 These can include old photographs, photo albums, medals and awards, heirlooms, trinkets, and many other meaningful objects that visually highlight the unique life.

-Special memorabilia such as pocket charms and candles can serve as wonderful giveaways as they give mourning families a sense of comfort in having something to hold on to —a physical object they can keep at home or carry with them, reminding them of that special person in their lives.
+Special memorabilia such as memory stones, pocket charms and candles can serve as wonderful giveaways as they give mourning families a sense of comfort in having something to hold on to —a physical object they can keep at home or carry with them, reminding them of that special person in their lives.